 16. Use of Funds.
 All payroll deductions received or held by the Company under the Plan may be used by the Company for any corporate purpose, and the Company shall not be obligated to segregate such payroll deductions or hold them exclusively for the benefit of Participants.
 All payroll deductions received or held by the Company may be subject to the claims of the Company's general creditors.
 Participants shall have the status of general unsecured creditors of the Company.
 Any amounts payable to Participants pursuant to the Plan shall be unfunded and unsecured obligations for all purposes, including, without limitation, Title I of the Employee Retirement Income Security Act of 1974, as amended.
 The Company shall retain at all times beneficial ownership of any investments which the Company may make to fulfill its payment obligations hereunder.
-Any investments or the creation or maintenance of any trust or any Participant account shall not create or constitute a trust or fiduciary relationship between the Administrator, the Company or any Designated Parent or Subsidiary.
-The Participant's creditors in any assets of the Company or any Designated Parent or Subsidiary.
-The Participant shall have no claim against the Company or any Designated Parent or Subsidiary to the Plan.
+Any investments or the creation or maintenance of any trust or any Participant account shall not create or constitute a trust or fiduciary relationship between the Administrator, the Company or any Designated Parent or Subsidiary and a Participant, or otherwise create any vested or beneficial interest in any Participant or the Participant's creditors in any assets of the Company or any Designated Parent or Subsidiary for any changes in the value of any assets that may be invested or reinvested by the Company with respect to the Plan.